San Jose del Monte: Demographics

 In the 2020 census, the population of San Jose del Monte was 651,813 people, with a density of sigfig 651,813/105.53.
 This makes it the largest local government unit in Bulacan province.
 It is also the largest city in Central Luzon (Region III).

-With the coming of settlers to San Jose Del Monte, its population increased tremendously.
+With the coming of settlers to San Jose del Monte, its population increased tremendously.
 Its population increased dramatically since the 1950s as the population tended to move from rural areas to towns and cities.
 Its proximity to Manila allowed it to accommodate its spillover population.
 This is further hastened by the development of nearby Quezon City and the accompanying increase in population and infrastructure.

-Forced relocation of informal settlers and the lure of government to provide them their own homes allowed the town to continue to grow despite the lack of government facilities then.
-As such, San Jose del Monte exhibited an increasing percentage share to the provincial population from as low as 2% in 1960 to 9% in 1990 and then to 17% in 2015.
-The town surpassed the population of Meycauayan in 1980 census and Malolos in the 1990 census, then the largest towns of Bulacan.
-By 2015, it has more than two times the population of the now second place Santa Maria town (256,454 people in the 2015 Census).
+The forced relocation of informal settlers and the lure of government to provide them with their own homes allowed the town to continue to grow despite the lack of government facilities.
+As such, San Jose del Monte exhibited an increasing percentage share of the provincial population from as low as 2% in 1960 to 9% in 1990 and then to 17% in 2015.
+The town surpassed the population of Meycauayan in the 1980 census and Malolos in the 1990 census, then the largest towns of Bulacan.
+By 2015, it has more than two times the population of the now second place Santa María town (256,454 people in the 2015 Census).

 If current population growth holds (2010-2015, +4.55%), the population of San Jose del Monte is expected to double and breach one million by the 2030 Census.

+Languages

+The city, along with the municipalities of San Miguel, Doña Remedios Trinidad, and Norzagaray, is the homeland of the Dumagat Kabuloan or Alta Kabuloan, the first inhabitants of Bulacan, with a language named exactly as their people.
+Their language is currently endangered and is in dire need of local government intervention.
+The majority of residents in the town are native speakers of the Tagalog language.

 Economy

 Agriculture

-Major agricultural crops are leafy vegetables, root crops (cassava as its OTOP), pineapple, mango and coffee beans.
+Major crops are leafy vegetables, root crops (cassava as its OTOP), pineapple, mango, and coffee beans.

 Livestock and poultry

 The major income earner is large- and small-scale swine production.
 There are 60 commercial livestock and poultry farms in the city.
-The major poultry producers are RFM Corporation, Vitarich and FELDAN.
+The major poultry producers are RFM Corporation, Vitarich, and FELDAN.

 Trade and commerce

-The city has three major business district growth areas: Tungkong Mangga, Muzon and Sapang Palay (Sampol).
+The city has three major business district growth areas: Tungkong Mangga, Muzon, and Sapang Palay (Sampol).
 They are in wholesale and retail trade.

-The minor business districts include Towerville in Minuyan Proper, Palmera in Kaypian, Northgate in Santo Cristo, Citrus, Poblacion I, Grotto in Graceville, Francisco Homes, Gumaoc and San Rafael III.
+The minor business districts include Towerville in Minuyan Proper, Palmera in Kaypian, Northgate in Santo Cristo, Citrus, Poblacion 1, Grotto in Graceville, Francisco Homes, Gumaoc, and San Rafael III.

-Commercial and thrift banks, pawnshops and cooperatives provide financial services.
+Commercial and thrift banks, pawnshops, and cooperatives provide financial services.
 There are two major malls: Starmall San Jose del Monte in Palmera and SM City San Jose del Monte in Tungkong Mangga.